GEOM4009/W25_Ice_OnOff/README.md

 ```
 * If needed, replace IceOnOff_L9 with the proper file name

+From here, the tool will provide prompts for the necessary input

 4. Alternative execution

 Use the same input as step 3, followed by the desired parameters: